Skip to main content

 Just before joining JAMS, Judge Orenstein was appointed to help the special master in Trump v.
 United States resolve complex assertions of privilege and novel issues under the Presidential Records Act arising from the government’s search of the former president’s home.
 The court in that case agreed that “the efficient administration of the Special Master’s duties requires the assistance of the Honorable James Orenstein (Ret.), … who has experience with complex case management, privilege review, warrant procedures, and other matters.”

-Before his judicial appointment, Judge Orenstein served as an assistant United States attorney for the Eastern District of New York, where he investigated and prosecuted hundreds of cases and was a member of the team that successfully prosecuted notorious mob boss John Gotti.
+Prior to his tenure on the bench, Judge Orenstein served as an assistant United States attorney for the Eastern District of New York, where he investigated and prosecuted hundreds of cases and was a member of the team that successfully prosecuted notorious mob boss John Gotti.
 Following the 1995 bombing of the federal building in Oklahoma City, Judge Orenstein was selected to be part of the trial team that prosecuted the two men responsible for the attack.
 He then served as an attorney adviser at the Justice Department’s Office of Legal Counsel, where he advised the attorney general and the White House on constitutional matters and helped resolve legal disputes between executive branch agencies.
 He was later appointed deputy associate attorney general.
-In that role, he headed a departmental task force on crime victims’ rights—a subject about which he has testified to Congress on multiple occasions—and oversaw the Justice Department’s responses to overlapping congressional and special counsel investigations into the 1993 tragedy at the Branch Davidian complex in Waco, Texas.
+In that role, he headed a departmental task force on crime victims’ rights—a subject about which he has testified before Congress on multiple occasions—and oversaw the Justice Department’s responses to overlapping congressional and special counsel investigations into the 1993 tragedy at the Branch Davidian complex in Waco, Texas.
 Upon leaving the Justice Department, Judge Orenstein was a founding partner of the New York City office of Baker Hostetler.

 ADR Experience and Qualifications